1st and 3rd Sundays of each month,

 Time: 1 – 4 pm (the session may finish at 4.30 pm depending on attendance)

 Convenor: Gayle Malloy.
 Gayle has had her plays performed in America, the United Arab Emirates and Australia.
-She has won the Todhunter Literary Award and her short stories are published.
+She has won the Todhunter Literary Award and the John Joseph Jones Award, and her short stories have been published internationally.
 Gayle was also a PCWC participant in the Four Centres’ Emerging Writers’ Program.

 Venue: Peter Cowan Writers’ Centre, Edith Cowan House,